 The final 10% of your grade will be based on your attendance and participation.
 You will lose 20% of this grade for each unexcused absence (i.e., if you miss 5 sessions, the best you can do in the course is a B).
 You must do more than simply attend the sessions to receive your attendance/participation grade.
-I expect regular participation and will count you as absent if you fail to participate in the recitation sessions.
+I expect regular participation and will count you as absent if you regularly fail to participate.